fear-the-lord/Drowsiness-Detection/README.md

 ### Future Scope:
-We are looking to convert this into an Android App which will be more portable and easily accessible.
-Also, we faced some issues while hosting this on Heroku.
-Any leads on these will be extremely helpful.
+Any leads on hosting this Flask App will be useful.

 ### References:
 [1]Facial landmarks with dlib, OpenCV and Python: https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/ <br>